Circuit AnalysisDC CircuitsHow ToQuestions - Answers

 STEP 3.

-Open current sources and short voltage sources as shown below.
-Fig (4)
+Open all current sources and short all voltage sources, as shown in Fig. 4.

 Thevenin's Theorem: Simple explanation